 Bottom line

-The honest bottom line: Cisco CCNA is moderate at 50/100 in the RoleMath model.
+The honest bottom line: Cisco CCNA sits at the core stage, where Cisco recommends roughly one or more years of experience implementing and administering Cisco solutions (advisory, not required).
 It is a stronger choice when the credential lines up with your target role and when your prep includes real practice for hands-on networking concepts, subnetting, routing, switching, wireless, security basics, and Cisco-flavored administration.
 It is a weaker choice if you are only collecting badges or treating anonymous outcome claims as evidence.
-Keep the score, official source row, role tasks, employer-language sample, and AI caveats together before deciding.
+Keep the vendor's stated requirement, the official source, role tasks, employer-language sample, and AI caveats together before deciding.

 Frequently asked questions

-What is the RoleMath difficulty score for Cisco CCNA?
+What experience does the vendor expect for Cisco CCNA?

 Should I study from employer-language samples?